Unchecked listings can cost a brokerage up to $200,000

 -

 Googling gives you general principles.
-ListingShield gives you specific, actionable analysis of your actual listing text: HUD section references, contextual risk scores, and compliant replacements generated in 8 seconds.
+ListingShield gives you specific, actionable analysis of your actual listing text: HUD section references, contextual risk scores, and compliant replacements generated in seconds.
 More importantly, it creates a documented audit trail.
-If HUD investigates your brokerage, the ability to produce a timestamped log showing every listing was scanned and every violation was addressed is the difference between a case dismissed and a six-figure settlement.
+If HUD investigates your brokerage, the ability to produce a timestamped log showing every listing was scanned and every violation was addressed is the difference between catching a risk early and facing it later.
 Google does not give you that.

 Stop Leaving Your